-Heat the water until boiling, turn off the heat and let it cool down.
+Heat the water until boiling, remove from heat and let it cool until your desired drinking temperature.
 Pour the water into a cup with the matcha powder and mix very well until the powder dissolves completely.

-In order to get a lighter taste, you can add more water to the mixture, up to a maximum of 1 cup.
+In order to achieve a lighter taste, you can add more water to the mixture.
 It is also possible to add some cinnamon or grated ginger into the tea

 - ½ cup orange juice;